Tennessine

-Tennessine may be located in the "island of stability", a concept that explains why some superheavy elements are more stable compared to an overall trend of decreasing stability for elements beyond bismuth on the periodic table.
+Tennessine may be located in the "island of stability", a concept that explains why some superheavy elements are more stable despite an overall trend of decreasing stability for elements beyond bismuth on the periodic table.
 The synthesized tennessine atoms have lasted tens and hundreds of milliseconds.
 In the periodic table, tennessine is expected to be a member of group 17, the halogens.
 Some of its properties may differ significantly from those of the lighter halogens due to relativistic effects.
 As a result, tennessine is expected to be a volatile metal that neither forms anions nor achieves high oxidation states.
 A few key properties, such as its melting and boiling points and its first ionization energy, are nevertheless expected to follow the periodic trends of the halogens.